 Symptoms usually begin in childhood.
 The average age at diagnosis is 11 years but there is a wide age range.
 The clinical severity varies.

 - Delayed walking (sometimes).

 - Most BMD children are not 'athletic' and may struggle with school sports.

 - Affects the proximal muscles of the limbs mainly.

 - May begin in teenage years or 20s, causing difficulty in climbing stairs, fast walking and lifting heavy objects.

-- BMD patients can walk independently until age 16 or later (cf DMD, where patients cannot walk beyond age 12).
-Walking ability is lost usually at age 40-60, but sometimes earlier, around age 20-30.
+- BMD patients can walk independently until the age of 16 or later (cf DMD, where patients cannot walk beyond the age of 12).
+Walking ability is lost (usually at the age of 40-60) but sometimes earlier, around the age of 20-30.